kyma-project/serverless/docs/user/00-50-limitations.md

 The time necessary to build Function depends on:
  - selected [build profile](/docs/user/07-80-available-presets.md#build-jobs-resources) that determines the requested resources (and their limits) for the build phase
  - number and size of dependencies that must be downloaded and bundled into the Function image
- - cluster nodes specification (see the note with reference specification at the end of the article)
+ - cluster Nodes specification (see the note with reference specification at the end of this document)

 <div tabs name="build" group="function-build-times">
   <details>